 datlist - The table of CHOPs to sequence, the table contains the paths to the CHOPs to be sequenced.

-reset - Reset the sequence to the default CHOP.
+reset - While On, resets the sequence to the default CHOP.

 Parameters - Common Page

 timeslice - Turning this on forces the channels to be "Time Sliced".
 A Time Slice is the time between the last cook frame and the current cook frame.

 scope - To determine which channels get affected, some CHOPs use a Scope string on the Common page.

 srselect - ⊞ - Handle cases where multiple input CHOPs' sample rates are different.
 When Resampling occurs, the curves are interpolated according to the Interpolation Method Option, or "Linear" if the Interpolate Options are not available.

 first- Use rate of first input to resample others.

 - Resample At Maximum Rate

 exportmethod - ⊞ - This will determine how to connect the CHOP channel to the parameter.
 Refer to the Export article for more information.